dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/visualstudio/troubleshoot-32bit.md

 - .NET Frameworks benefit from improved type resolution.
 - ActiveX and COM references are supported in both .NET Framework and .NET.
-- The in-process designer detects 32-bit assembly load failures and can suggest enabling the out-of-process designer.
+- The in-process designer in Visual Studio detects 32-bit assembly load failures and can suggest enabling the out-of-process designer.

 ### Use the out-of-process designer